Bred001/Bred001/README.md

 I am a HS student, aged 15 from London, England.
 Lived in Spain for most of my childhood but recently moved to Thailand.
 I enjoy tech related stuff and would like to dive deeper into the "behin the scenes" segment of computers.
-Aside from tech, I practice guitar regularly and work out regularly to keep a balance.
+Aside from tech, I practice guitar and work out regularly to keep a balance.